IntersectMBO/cardano-db-sync/doc/syncing-and-rollbacks.md

 For `db-sync` version `9.0.0`, a newer version of the `Persistent` library was available that makes rollbacks much more efficient.
-In this version of `db-sync` and later tables that reference/index other tables are linked.
+In this version of `db-sync` and later tables that reference/index other tables are linked, with foreign keys.
 This means that `db-sync` can issue a delete operation on a single object and then PostgreSQL will recursively delete all the objects that reference the object to be deleted as well as the object itself.
 This leads to significantly improved rollback times.
 During development it is often useful to be able to rollback 10000 or more blocks, even though that is guaranteed to be an invalid rollback according to the ledger rules.
 With this new version of `Persistent` a rollback of 10000 blocks could be done in minutes whereas previously it was several hours.

+For `db-sync` versions 13.1, we removed all foreign keys and switched back to perform rollbacks from Haskell, but in a much more effecient way.
+Instead of, for example, finding all transactions from all the blocks that needs deletion, we found only the oldest one and delete with a single query every transaction after it.
+We use the property that fields like `tx.block_id` are non-decreasing, meaning newer entries will have bigger values.
+So if we simply find the oldest transaction that needs to be deleted, it's easy to delete everything with a single query.